These dishes are about the same size as the spare change in your purse.

 I purchased these dishes on ETSY, but I've also seen the little bowls at Hobby Lobby in the woodworking section.
 Mine vary in size from .5" to 1".
 For a 1" to 12" scale dollhouse, this is ideal.

-However, you may want something slightly larger if you plan to use it for collecting small items, such as jewelry or change in your home.
+However, you may want something slightly more substantial if you plan to use it for collecting small items, such as jewelry or change in your home.

 Paint them white.